-A question I get asked a lot is which flour is best for making bread.
+I often get asked which flour is best for making bread.
 It is both an easy question to answer and a difficult one.
 The reason for this is that I could just tell you to use bread flour, also known as strong flour and that’s the easy answer.

 If you look at the shelves of flour in a supermarket or your local shop or deli you will find a bag of flour that has the words ‘strong’ or ‘bread’ flour on them.
 Strong or bread flour has a higher protein level that plain flour.
 It is this protein that contributes to the strength of the gluten.

 However, this is where it gets complicated.
-Looking for strong or bread flour is a good idea when you are just starting out on your bread making journey as your loaves will be more likely to turn out as you expect, but there is a whole world of flour out there waiting to be discovered.
+Looking for flour labelled as ‘strong’ or ‘bread’ flour is a good idea when you are just starting out on your bread making journey.
+Your loaves will be more likely to turn out as you expect.
+However, there is a whole world of flour out there waiting to be discovered.

 Protein levels in flour